Tutorial | Awesome Learning to Hash Add your paper to Learning2Hash

 Dataset

-precision_history = {i: [] for i in range(max_search_radius+1)}
+precision_history = {i: [] for i in range(max_search_radius + 1)} # Dictionary to track precision at each radius

-time_history = {i: [] for i in range(max_search_radius+1)}
+time_history = {i: [] for i in range(max_search_radius + 1)} # Dictionary to track time taken for each radius

-for query_image, query_label in zip(data_query,labels_query):
+for query_image, query_label in zip(data_query, labels_query):

-bin_index_bits = np.ravel(query_image.dot(random_vectors) >= 0)
+bin_index_bits = np.ravel(query_image.dot(random_vectors) >= 0) # Convert query image to binary hash code

 for search_radius in range(max_search_radius + 1):